 Whether you get eczema or not depend on genes; whether you manage it successfully or not depends on you.

 The main symptoms are persistent dry and sensitive skin at the affected sites which largely remain consistent.
-Itchy rashes may occur during flares, and are commonly found on the hands, scalp, behind the ears, and on the insides of the knees and elbows.
-As eczema affects close to 1 in 7 people, most people are familiar with eczema, and should know somebody close to them who has eczema.
-Of those with eczema more than 75% have mild disease which does not inconvenience their daily life.
-Only a very small proportion of eczema patients have severe symptoms that cause significant distress, such as consistent sleep disturbance.
-In all cases, symptoms can become considerably worse within a short period of time when the condition is disturbed by an environmental trigger.
-These episodes are called "flare-ups" and the management and control of these flare-ups are critical in living with eczema.
+Itchy rashes may occur during flares and are commonly found on the hands, scalp, behind the ears, and on the insides of the knees and elbows.
+As eczema affects close to 1 in 7 people, most people are familiar with eczema and should know somebody close to them who has eczema.
+Of those with eczema, more than 75% have a mild disease which does not inconvenience their daily life.
+Only a tiny proportion of eczema patients have severe symptoms that cause significant distress, such as consistent sleep disturbance.
+In all cases, symptoms can become considerably worse within a short period when the condition is disturbed by an environmental trigger.
+These episodes are called “flare-ups,” and the management and control of these flare-ups are critical in living with eczema.

 Fight Dryness with Moisturizers

 Persistent dryness of the skin and its lack of protection against factors that drain the skin of moisture are the most problematic symptoms of eczema.
 Itching, irritation, and inflammation follow from lack of moisture in the skin, and much of the battle in eczema management centers around fighting dryness of the skin.
 The trouble is that eczema patients have difficulty retaining moisture in their skin, as their skin has a weakened barrier function and will often need external help to keep moisture levels sufficient.